czl9707/notes-n-writings/Python Async Tests.md

 ========================== 5 passed in 25.03s ==========================
 ```

-My tests still passing.
-But it started to become a pain to develop, debug and run these tests.
-The tests take minutes to finish everytime.
-As more and more tests got added, thing become worse.
+The tests still passing.
+But it started to become a pain as it is time-consuming to develop, debug and run them.
+The tests now take minutes to complete.
+As more and more tests got added, the situation worsens.

 ### pytest-xdist
-[pytest-xdist](https://github.com/pytest-dev/pytest-xdist) is a general way of bringing concurrency into pytest framework, by executing tests on multiple CPUs.
+[pytest-xdist](https://github.com/pytest-dev/pytest-xdist) provides a general method of bringing concurrency into pytest framework by executing tests on multiple processes.

 ``` shell
 $ python -m pytest -n auto